sutajiokousagi/chibios-orchard/orchard/README.md

-Siglap
+Orchard
 ======

-Siglap is the internal codename for the Freescale KW-01 reference platform.
+Orchard is the internal codename for the Freescale KW-01 reference platform.
 It is a Kinetis chip bonded to a radio.
 Despite the name, the status registers identify the chip as a KL17 core.